-8 Top-Rated Tourist Attractions in Wexford & Easy Day Trips
+11 Top-Rated Tourist Attractions in Wexford & Easy Day Trips

-In what's known as Ireland's "sunny southeast," County Wexford is a hotspot for Dubliners wishing to escape the city and spend time on the many beaches dotting the coastline.
+In what's known as Ireland's "sunny southeast," County Wexford is a hot spot for Dubliners, day-trippers, and visiting tourists wishing to escape the city and spend time on the many beaches dotting the coastline.
+(It was on these beaches that the dramatic opening scenes of Saving Private Ryan were filmed in the 1990s.)
 Indeed, despite a lengthy drive of almost two hours to the capital, some choose to live here and commute daily.
-With its close proximity to Rosslare ferry port (about 20 minutes by car) as well as Europe and Britain, Wexford gets its fair share of visitors from overseas.
+With its close proximity to Rosslare ferry port (about 20 minutes by car), as well as Europe and Britain, Wexford gets its fair share of visitors from overseas.

-1 Editor's Choice Hook Lighthouse
+1. Editor's Pick Hook Lighthouse

 Hook Lighthouse, just under 40 minutes from Wexford town, is one of the oldest lighthouses in the world that is still in use.
-The present structure has graced these shores for more than 800 years and is regularly voted one of the top attractions in Wexford.
+The present structure has graced these shores for more than 800 years and is regularly voted one of the top tourist attractions in Wexford.
 Besides the tower itself, there's a visitor center, a café, and a gift shop, and guided tours are available year-round.
 Visitors can climb the 115 steps to the balcony for beautiful views.

-Address: Hook Head, Co.
+Address: Churchtown, Hook Head, Co.
 Wexford

-2 The Irish National Heritage Park
+2. The Irish National Heritage Park

 Address: Ferrycarrig, Co.
 Wexford